 While road bikes may seem simple, there’s a huge number of things to consider when buying a drop-bar machine and this guide will help you select the best road bike for you.

-Road bikes fall into two general categories; race and endurance.
+Road bikes fall into two general broad categories; race and endurance.

 Race bikes put the rider’s torso in a lower, more aerodynamic position and typically have more aggressive geometry for quick handling.

 Endurance bikes put the rider in a more upright position and the frame angles are a little more relaxed for confidence-inducing stability and long-distance comfort.
-These are almost, sometimes, known as sportive bikes.
+These are sometimes also known as sportive bikes.

 In either category, you should expect to pay between £500 and £700 for a high-quality, entry-level machine that will give years of trouble-free service.

 The best way to learn the difference between the two is to ride both, either through test rides at an event or a shop, or by borrowing a bike from a friend.

 As with any product, bikes come in good/better/best levels.

 The main points of difference are the frame materials (aluminium bikes tend to be cheaper, while carbon fibre frames are lighter but more expensive.
 Steel and titanium frames tend to be more niche), the parts (strong, light, cheap – pick two) and the wheels (see previous parenthetical).